Shadowner/Infrarust/docs/proxy/modes/passthrough.md

 # Passthrough Mode

 Passthrough mode is Infrarust's simplest and most performant mode.
-It acts as a pure forwarding proxy, not modifying the data flow between client and server.
+It acts as a pure forwarding proxy, not modifying or reading, the data flow between client and server.

+> This mode is also compatible with modded Minecraft Servers

 ::: tip Performance
 Passthrough mode is the optimal choice for performance.
 Use it when you don't need advanced features.